Hamamelis mollis / Hamamelis x intermedia

 - Type: Deciduous shrub

-- Height and spread: In 5 years growth up to 2.5 metres
+- Height and spread: Up to 2.5 m in 5 years

 - Soil: Well-drained to moisture retentive soil